Steps in a Canadian Bankruptcy

 You must take the two financial counselling sessions in order to be eligible for your discharge from bankruptcy.

-Steps in a Canadian Bankruptcy #6 of 7: At the eighth month, following your signing the bankruptcy documents, your trustee must report on how you conducted yourself before and during the bankruptcy.
+Step #6 of 7 in a Canadian Bankruptcy: At the eighth month, following your signing the bankruptcy documents, your trustee must report on how you conducted yourself before and during the bankruptcy.

 If you have conducted yourself properly and performed all your duties your trustee will recommend an absolute discharge from bankruptcy.